GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/README.md

 * Setup a GitHub Action CI/CD pipeline to execute a CX as Code deployment
 * Install Archy in a GitHub Action virtual machine
 * Configure Terraform Cloud to managing the backing state for the CX as Code deployment along with the lock management for the Terraform Deployment
-* Demonstrate how to invoke a CX as Code within a CI/CD pipeline to deploy all the required Genesys Cloud objects
+* Demonstrate how to invoke a CX as Code-based Terraform script within a CI/CD pipeline to deploy all the required Genesys Cloud objects
-* Demonstrate how to deploy a single flow across multiple environments, leveraging platform tests to determine whether a build gets deployed to production
+* Demonstrate how to deploy a single flow across multiple environments, leveraging platform tests to determine whether a build gets deployed from dev to a test environment.

 ![Build a CI/CD pipeline using GitHub Actions, Terraform Cloud, CX as Code, and Archy](blueprint/images/GitHubCICDPipelineNoNumbers.png "Build a CI/CD pipeline using GitHub Actions, Terraform, CX as Code, and Archy")